1varunvc/schedule-personalised-sms/README.md

-# SMS Scheduler Application
+# Scheduled Personalised SMS

-The SMS Scheduler application automates sending personalized SMS reminders at scheduled times.
+This application automates sending personalized SMS reminders at scheduled times.
 Leveraging Twilio for SMS services and Netlify Functions for a serverless architecture, it's designed to send daily morning reminders or notifications.

 ## Features